Joseph Sama: Background and education

-He was born on 12 October 1947, at Dédougou, Apostolic Prefecture of Nouna, Burkina Faso.
-He studied philosophy and theology, at seminary before he was ordained a priest on 12 July 1975.
+He was born on 12 October 1947, in Dédougou, Apostolic Prefecture of Nouna, Burkina Faso.
+He studied philosophy and theology at seminary before being ordained a priest on 12 July 1975.

 Priesthood

 On 12 July 1975 he was ordained a priest of the Roman Catholic Diocese of Nouna-Dédougou, Burkina Faso.
 He served in that capacity until 14 April 2000.

 As bishop

 Pope John Paul II appointed him as Bishop of the Roman Catholic Diocese of Nouna on 14 Apr 2000.
-He was consecrated and installed at Nouna on 28 October 2000 by the hands of Bishop Zéphyrin Toé, Bishop of Dédougou assisted by Archbishop Jean-Marie Untaani Compaoré, Archbishop of Ouagadougou and Bishop Jean-Gabriel Diarra, Bishop of San.
+He was consecrated and installed at Nouna on 28 October 2000 by Bishop Zéphyrin Toé, Bishop of Dédougou, assisted by Archbishop Jean-Marie Untaani Compaoré, Archbishop of Ouagadougou, and Bishop Jean-Gabriel Diarra, Bishop of San.
 He has been active in helping school children who have been brutalized by religious zealots.
 "Supported by the Pontifical Mission Societies, the diocese offers education, faith, and community to help them rebuild their lives amidst hardship".

 On 25 January 2025, Pope Francis "accepted the resignation from the pastoral care of the diocese of Nouna, Burkina Faso, presented by Bishop Joseph Sama".
 The Holy Father appointed Guy Mukasa Sanon, of the clergy of Bobo-Dioulasso, as the new bishop of Nouna Catholic Diocese.